python-discord/summer-code-jam-2020/imaginary-iguanas/README.md

 ###### Prerequisites:
 - Python 3.8
 - Pipenv installed in your global environment
-- Git
-- Redis installed as a Python package and separately on your desktop
+- Dependencies from our `imaginary-iguanas/Pipfile`
+- Redis server installed on your machine and running on port 6379 (if you're having troubles for Windows you can use [memurai](https://docs.memurai.com/))

 1. Clone Git repo (master branch)
-2. Load up the project in PyCharm
+2. Activate environment

-3. File -> Settings -> Project -> Project Interpreter
+    For PyCharm: File -> Settings -> Project -> Project Interpreter

-4. Click the gear icon, then select Add
-5. In the popup window, select Pipenv Environment, make sure 'Install packages from Pipfile' is checked, then click OK.
+    Click the gear icon, then select Add.
+In the popup window, select Pipenv Environment, make sure 'Install packages from Pipfile' is checked, then click OK.

+    For terminal: Just cd to imaginary-iguanas, shell into environment `pipenv shell` and install dependencies `pipenv install`

-6. Now to initialize the database. `cd` to `imaginary_iguanas`
+6. Now to initialize the database.

-7. `python manage.py makemigrations`
-8. `python manage.py migrate`
+    You can either cd to `imaginary-iguanas/code_jam` and run `python manage.py makemigrations` and `python manage.py migrate` or you can use pipenv scripts `pipenv run make` and `pipenv run migrate`

-To run the project, simply open the Terminal in PyCharm, `cd` to `imaginary-iguanas`, then `cd` to `code_jam` and `python manage.py runserver`
+To run the project, simply open the Terminal in PyCharm, `cd` to `imaginary-iguanas/code_jam` and `python manage.py runserver`
-You should now be able to access the site through localhost:8000.
+There's a shortcut script for this too `pipenv run start` You should now be able to access the site through localhost:8000.

 ## Getting Around